 Chigborough Lakes Nature Reserve, MALDON, Maldon District, TL871088, Potential Local Geological Site

 Former gravel pits now an Essex Wildlife Trust nature reserve.
-Minor exposures of Blackwater terrace gravel dating frm the end of the last glacial period.
+Minor exposures of Blackwater terrace gravel dating from the end of the last glacial period in the unrestored western pit.
 The reserve is accessible during opening hours (access and car park off Chigborough Road).

 Chigborough Lakes Nature Reserve is a 46 acre reserve managed by Essex Wildlife Trust.
 It consists of a number of worked out flooded gravel pits to the north of the Blackwater Estuary.
 The reserve provides exposures of terrace gravel from the River Blackwater dating from the last glacial stage (the Devensian) about 20,000 years ago although there has been extensive growth of vegetation since the gravel working ceased and little of the gravel is now visible.